7 Layer Salad – Quick Facts

 Be sure to see the recipe card below for the full listing of ingredients, instructions, & estimated nutritional information.

-- iceberg lettuce – this crisp lettuce is the traditional lettuce that is used, but feel free to use romaine lettuce or any other mixed greens.
+- iceberg lettuce – this crisp lettuce is the traditional lettuce that is used, but feel free to use romaine lettuce or any other mixed greens (but iceberg give it a nice crunch!).

-- mayo – some Grandma seven layer salad recipes call for Miracle Whip, instead of mayo.
-Use what works for you!
+- mayo – some seven layer salad recipes call for Miracle Whip, instead of mayo.
+Sometimes my mom would use miracle whip too!
+I just happen to like our honey-mayo dressing better – but do what works best for you.

 Best Ways To Serve Seven Layer Salad

 You can prep most of this salad ahead of time.
 What we recommend, is prepping all the ingredients, layer the lettuce, peas, onion, and celery.
 Cover with plastic wrap or aluminum foil and refrigerate until ready to serve.
 The mayo sauce mixture can also be mixed and stored in the fridge until ready to serve.
-When you are ready, just spread the mayo mixture on top and add the cheese and bacon on top!
+Right before serving spread the mayo mixture on top and add the cheese and bacon!

 Made this recipe and loved it?!